-- The DOWNTOWN PARKING MANAGEMENT STUDY AND STRATEGIC PLAN will guide implementation strategies for the next three vears (2017). - The NORTH BEACH REDEVELOPMENT INITIA-TIVE engaged the North Beach community for input to outline redevelopment concepts.
-The plan details capital improvement projects and programs that will catalyze economic development and promote infill opportunities while capturing momentum from the realignment of the Harbor Bridge (Included as an appendix to this document). - The TIRZ #3 INTEGRATED TRAFFIC AND PLANNING STUDY will respond to the Harbor Bridge replacement project creating an urgent need to enhance connectivity between downtown and the new freeway and an opportunity to establish synergy between the TIRZ #3 districts and nearby neighborhoods.
+- The DOWNTOWN PARKING MANAGEMENT STUDY AND STRATEGIC PLAN will guide implementation strategies for the next three years (2017). - The NORTH BEACH REDEVELOPMENT INITIA-TIVE engaged the North Beach community for input to outline redevelopment concepts.
+The plan details capital improvement projects and programs that will catalyze economic development and promote infill opportunities while capturing momentum from the realignment of the Harbor Bridge [underway]. - The TIRZ #3 INTEGRATED TRAFFIC AND PLANNING STUDY will respond to the Harbor Bridge replacement project creating an urgent need to enhance connectivity between downtown and the new freeway and an opportunity to establish synergy between the TIRZ #3 districts and nearby neighborhoods.
 This planning effort will identify opportunities to develop linkages and connectivity of destinations within and among the SEA District, the Marina Arts District, and other surrounding neighborhoods and districts.
 This findings from this study will guide public investment and incentives for the next decade (underway).